-- Entries must be relevant to the topic Innovation: Powering Future Industries - Only individual entries will be considered for this category. - Entries should be informed by personal research or be part of a learning sequence.
+- Entries must be relevant to the topic Species Survival: More than just Sustainability - Only individual entries will be considered for this category. - Entries should be informed by personal research or be part of a learning sequence.

-Divisions 1 - 3
+Divisions 1 - 3: POSTERS

-- Entries should integrate understanding of scientific concepts with artistic skill and interpretation. - Entries should be in the style of a scientific infographic poster - Posters may combine graphic and text elements. - Typed text is encouraged but not essential.
+- Posters should integrate understanding of scientific concepts with artistic skill and interpretation. - · Posters may combine graphic and text elements. - Typed text is encouraged but not essential.
 Handwriting should be clear and legible if used.

-Divisions 4 - 6
+Divisions 4 - 6: INFOGRAPHICS